amarula/dyndesign/README.rst

 Dynamic Decorators
 ------------------

-Meta decorator ``decoratewith`` decorates a class method with one or more pipelined instance decorators (regardless whether they statically exist or not).
-The syntax of the dynamic decorators aims to get rid of the boilerplate for wrapping and returning the decorator code, leaving just the wrapper's code.
-For example, dynamic decorators can be used to decorate a method from a base class with a method from an extension class:
+Meta decorator ``decoratewith`` can be used to decorate a class method with one or more pipelined dynamic decorators, regardless whether they statically exist or not.
+Additionally, the syntax of the dynamic decorators aims to get rid of the boilerplate for wrapping and returning the decorator code, leaving just the wrapper's code.
+For example, dynamic decorators can be used to decorate a method of a base class with a method of an extension class:

 .. code:: python

-    from dyndesign import decoratewith
+    from dyndesign import decoratewith, mergeclasses

     class Base:
         @decoratewith("decorator")